gigileu4182/AcademicJounalsinEconomicsandFinance/README.md

     - intrahousehold heterogeneity in discount factor leads to inefficient saving behaviors?
   - Ethnolinguistic Favoritism in African Politics
     - Extenality?
+- second, 2018
+  - (good in the model) Borrowing Trouble?
+Human Capital Investment with Opt-In Costs and Implications for the Effectiveness of Grant Aid
+  - Do Risk Preferences Change?
+Evidence from the Great East Japan Earthquake
+    - those who experienced earthquake with higher intensity become more risk tolerant!

 ## American Economic Journal: Applied Economics